bomonike/bomonike.github.io/palantir.md

    * visualizations and dashboards
    * interactive apps (running on web, mobile, and mixed reality)

+QUESTION: How does Palantir identify and issue alerts based on events and metrics triggers?

-But the tools were not hobled together through acquisitions over time.
+Palantir's tools were not hobled together through acquisitions over time.
 Palantir being built initially for military use required its data governance features to be built-in (to include object lineage time series, auditability, and traceability).
 So Palantirians have a better chance of getting apps working together in production-scale -- in SaaS and on-premise.

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1743332218/palantir-processes_yjzlsd.png"><img alt="palantir-processes.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1743332218/palantir-processes_yjzlsd.png" /></a>